JeevanBhoot/politician-sentiment/README.md

 # politician-sentiment
 Sentiment analysis of tweets from US politicians with FastAI (natural language processing).

 •	Followed the ULMFiT methodology: Transfer learning with an AWD LSTM language model from Wikinet-103 dataset to the Sentiment-140 dataset.
+A language model predicts the next word/letter/symbol given a sequence.

 •	Trained the Sentiment-140 language model as a classifier, to predict sentiment of tweets from almost 2000 United States politicians.